InfinSys/xplatform-cpp/README.md

 ### **Accelerate your cross-platform C++ development**

 **This repository offers a robust template, designed to provide a comprehensive foundation for your next C++ project.
-It eliminates the complexities of initial setup, allowing developers to focus immediately on application logic across diverse operating systems such as Windows, Linux, and macOS.
+It eliminates the complexities of initial setup, allowing you to focus immediately on application logic across diverse operating systems such as Windows, Linux, and macOS.
 Using CMake, this template integrates seamlessly with modern development tools and environments like VS Code, Visual Studio, CLion, and more, while maintaining the flexibility to adapt to your preferred toolchain.**

 </br>